 Your business has a lot of data guiding its daily functioning.
-Whether it’s providing prompt support to customers, developing offerings for your target audience, or marketing the said offerings to boost sales, you need data to do things right.
+Whether it’s providing prompt support to customers, developing offerings for your target audience, or marketing to boost sales, you need data to do things right.

 Wondering how?
-Creating knowledge management systems helps you turn your knowledge into a useful resource to promote collaboration between teams, streamline information flow across departments, and facilitate customer empowerment.
+Let's look at 10 knowledge management systems examples that can help you turn your knowledge into a useful resource to improve productivity and collaboration.

 What is a knowledge management system?

-To reiterate, the best knowledge management systems help users go beyond accessing knowledge — they also allow them to engage with the content, enabling self-service and breaking down internal silos.
+The best knowledge management systems also allow users to engage with the content, enabling self-service and breaking down internal information silos.

 1. Knowledge bases